Amy Casey Cooks

 • 1 ½ teaspoons kosher salt

-• 1 pound ground beef (85% lean 15% fat)
+• 1 pound ground beef 85% lean 15% fat

-• 2 cups cubed butternut squash (1 inch cubes)
+• 2 cups cubed butternut squash 1 inch cubes

 • 28 ounces canned crushed tomatoes

-• 15.5 ounces canned kidney beans, drained
+• 15.5 ounces canned kidney beans drained

-• sour cream, shredded cheddar cheese, diced avocado, hot sauce, cilantro ~ for serving
+• sour cream shredded cheddar cheese, diced avocado, hot sauce, cilantro ~ for serving

 Instructions

-1. Heat a large sauté pan over medium heat.
-Add extra virgin olive oil, onion and red pepper.
+• Heat a large sauté pan over medium heat.
+Add extra virgin olive oil, onion, red pepper and garlic.
 Sauté for 5 to 6 minutes or until the onions are just softened.
-Add the garlic and sauté and stir for another 30 seconds.
+Add the chili powder, cumin, smoked paprika and kosher salt.
+Stir sauté the spices for about 30 seconds.

-3. Add the ground beef and break it up into small pieces with a wooden spoon.
+• Add the ground beef and break it up into small pieces with a wooden spoon.
 Cook the ground beef until browned, about 5 to 6 minutes.
 Stir occasionally.

-4. Add the butternut squash, canned crushed tomatoes, and kidney beans.
-Stir and bring to a boil.
+• Stir the chili and bring to a boil.
 Reduce the heat to a simmer.
 Cover and cook for about 20 to 25 minutes or until the butternut squash is tender but, not mushy.
 Stir occasionally.

-6. Serve in bowls and offer sour cream, shredded cheddar cheese, diced avocado, hot sauce and fresh cilantro as toppings.
+• Serve in bowls and offer sour cream, shredded cheddar cheese, diced avocado, hot sauce and fresh cilantro as toppings.

 Notes